 - Inn at Tabbs Creek

-For lodging right on Main Street, you can book a stay at the newly renovated Callis House Inn, in a cheeky coastal room with all the fresh amenities of a modern hotel.
-Stay within walking distance of the Mathews Farmers Market, and boutique shops that have stamped our downtown as a vintage and antique shopping destination.
+For lodging right on Main Street, you can book a stay at the Hyco House Inn, within walking distance of the Mathews Farmers Market on Saturdays, and boutique shops that have stamped our downtown as a vintage and antique shopping destination.
 For more remote lodging you will want to check out the waterfront bed and breakfast, The Inn at Tabbs Creek where you have access to a pool, dock, fire pits and a gas grill, yard games and gourmet breakfast!

 You can reserve a camping spot at the Gwynn’s Island campground or New Point Campground through Sun RV or check out some other unique coastal cottages and whole house rentals here.

 Whether you’re staying at the Inn at Tabbs Creek or not, you can always stop by during the daytime to view their beautiful new LOVE sign, part of the statewide LOVEworks Virginia signs trail!
 When you come up to the property, you will find the LOVE sign through the gardens, on the lodging building wall facing forward towards the waterfront.